Remove a baker account#

-If you remove a baker in the desktop wallet, the node that is configured with the baker keys will stop baking after two epochs, which corresponds to two hours.
-When you’ve removed the baker, we recommend that you also remove the keys from the node.
+If you remove a baker in the desktop wallet, the node that is configured with the baker keys will stop baking after a cool-down period of three weeks.
+During this period, you’ll not be able update the stake.
+After the cool-down period, the amount that you previously staked is returned to your disposable balance at the next pay day.
+When you’ve removed the baker, it is recommended that you also remove the keys from the node.
 If you want to use the node for baking at a later point in time, you’ll then have to create a new set of baker keys.

-Go to Multi Signature Transactions, select Make new proposal, and then select Remove baker.
+Go to Multi Signature Transactions, select Make new proposal, and then select Stop baking.

 Select the Account that you no longer want to be a baker account, and then select Continue.

 Set an expiry date and time for your proposal.
-You must submit the proposal to the chain within the last 2 hours up to the expiry date.
-Consider this when you set the expiry time so that the co-signers can return their signatures in time.
+You must set the expiry time so that the co-signers can return their signatures in time.
 Select Continue.

 There are two ways that you can generate the transaction: